 - It is also possible to access and correct documents held by us under the Freedom of Information Act 1982 ( https://www.legislation.gov.au/Details/C2018C00016 ).

 - If you are dissatisfied with our response, you may make a complaint, either directly to us (see below), or you may wish to contact:

-- If you think we have breached your privacy, you may contact us to make a complaint using the contact details set out below.
+- If you think we have breached your privacy, you may contact us to make a complaint using the contact details set out in the ‘How to contact us’ section below.
 In order to ensure that we fully understand the nature of your complaint and the outcome you are seeking, we prefer that you make your complaint in writing.

 - Please be aware that it may be difficult to properly investigate or respond to your complaint if you provide insufficient detail.
 You may submit an anonymous complaint.
 However, if you do it may not be possible for us to provide a response to you.